 Purdue University strives to make learning experiences as accessible as possible.
-If you anticipate or experience physical or academic barriers based on disability, you need to let the Program Director know so that options can be discussed.
-You are also encouraged to contact the Disability Resource

-Center (DRC) at drc@purdue.edu or by phone 765-494-1247.
+If you anticipate or experience physical or academic barriers based on disability, you need to let the MSD program director know as soon as possible so that options can be discussed.
+You are also encouraged to contact the Disability Resource Center (DRC) at dreequivolder-de-duo or by phone 765-494-1247.
 The DRC collaborates with students, faculty, and staff to create usable, equitable, inclusive, and sustainable learning environments.
-However, there may be times when there are aspects of the instruction or design of your courses that result in barriers to your inclusion or to accurate assessment of achievement.
+However, there may be times when aspects of the instruction or design of your courses result in barriers to your inclusion or to accurate assessment of achievement.
 The DRC staff will work with you to arrange for reasonable accommodations.
-Accommodations can include, but are not limited to course material in alternative formats such as large print, accessible web-based materials, alterations to test-taking (e.g. extended time, distraction-reduced environment).
-The DRC will provide and fund individual student supports, auxiliary aids and services (e.g. sign language interpreters).
-Please schedule an appointment with the Program Director and the DRC as soon as possible to discuss your needs.
+Accommodations may include but are not limited to course material in alternative formats such as large print, accessible web-based materials, alterations to test-taking (e.g. extended time, distraction-reduced environment).
+The DRC will provide and fund individual student support, auxiliary aids and services (e.g. sign language interpreters).
+Please schedule an appointment with the program director and the DRC as soon as possible to discuss your needs.